sini/nixkraken/docs/src/dev/docs.md

   - adds accessibility functionality (keyboard navigation with <kbd>Enter</kbd>, automatically closes when scrolling or clicking outside)
   - note that the TOC is only injected if:
     - the page is scrollable
-    - the path isn't in the `hideOnPath` list
+    - the path is not in the `hideOnPath` list
-    - and there's more than one heading
+    - and there is more than one heading

 The companion CSS code is responsible for visual presentation of the TOC, specifically tailored to mdBook HTML: